Roundabout: 1960s development of modern roundabouts

-Widespread use of the modern roundabout began when the UK's Transport Research Laboratory engineers re-engineered and standardised circular intersections during the 1960s.
-Frank Blackmore led the development of the "priority rule" and subsequently invented the mini-roundabout to overcome capacity and safety limitations.
-The priority rule was found to improve traffic flow by up to 10%.
-In 1966, the United Kingdom adopted a rule at all circular junctions that required entering traffic to give way to circulating traffic.
+From about 1956, many local authorities in England introduced the priority rule; among the first were Poole in Dorset, Newcastle and Swindon.
+Official trials began in 1963: the priority rule was found to improve traffic flow by up to 10%.
+The United Kingdom adopted the rule in 1966, mandating road markings which required entering traffic to give way to circulating traffic.

+During the early 1960s, engineers at the UK's Transport Research Laboratory redesigned and standardised circular intersections.
+Frank Blackmore led the research and invented the mini-roundabout.
 A Transportation Research Board guide reports that the modern roundabout represents a significant improvement, in terms of both operations and safety, when compared with older rotaries and traffic circles.
 The design became mandatory in the United Kingdom for all new roundabouts in November 1966.
 Australia and other British-influenced countries were the first outside the UK to build modern roundabouts.